 The Genesis of Caves

 Primary caves are the precursors to secondary collapse caves which are the dominant accessible caves in Bermuda.
 There are two types of primary caves – vadose and phreatic.
 The first is formed by fast flowing turbulent water of underground streams.
 Such flowing water when combined with an abrasive “bedload” of sediment will enlarge voids and fissures by mechanical erosion.
 Narrow conduits are, thus, widened into tunnels and caves, by the same processes that surface streams carve valleys.
 The second type of primary cave – phreatic – is formed within limestone that is saturated with slow-moving ground water.
 Phreatic caves are the product of limestone dissolution (leaching) by chemically aggressive ground water.
 The cause of such aggressiveness in coastal, or island, aquifers has been attributed to the mixing of fresh ground water (originating as rain) and saline ground water (from the sea).
 The whole process of coastal phreatic cave formation has been expounded by Mylroie and Carew in their “flank margin” cave model (MY2) Further discussion of this model can be found later in this chapter.

 Primary caves feature smooth or sponge-like walls and “blind” passageways (leading to dead-ends) which are diagnostic of dissolution, or leaching, by ground water.
 According to Mylroie and Mylroie (MY4), primary caves are scarce.
 They claimed that rock surfaces showing such effects of phreatic dissolution are “extremely rare” in Bermuda caves.
-However, it appears that they based this conclusion primarily on observations in air-filled caves.
+However, it appears that they based this conclusion principally on observations in air-filled caves.
 Phreatic dissolution features are actually not uncommon, but tend to be limited to the less accessible, fully submerged caves.
 Examples have been described by Bermudian cave diver Bruce Williams on the southwest side of Harrington Sound in the Green Bay system, with its 2 km (1.25 mile) of surveyed passageways, as well as to the northwest of the Sound in the vicinity of Strawmarket Cave (Figure 6f).
 Bruce Williams has also reported “key hole” structures, which represent the modification of, initially phreatic (fully submerged), caves by vadose streams.
 This transition from phreatic to partially air-filled caves can be attributed to the lowering of ground water levels associated with a drop in sea level.